Gdańsk Street, Bydgoszcz: Tenement at 65

 This building at then Danzigerstraße 39 had been the property of Benjamin Bogs, registered as a "gardener".
 At the beginning of the 20th century, he opened here a shop of fruit juices and wine ("Bromberger Obstweinkelterei").
-In the early 1910s, a pharmacy was operated here, first by Dr. Boehnel, then by Otto Parsenow (1915) During interwar, the pharmacy named Pod Aniołem (Under the angel) was owned by Hipolit Wallicht.
+In the early 1910s, a pharmacy operated at this location, first by Dr. Boehnel, then by Otto Parsenow (1915) During interwar, the pharmacy named Pod Aniołem (Under the angel) was owned by Hipolit Wallicht.

 The eclectic frontage has been renovated in 2014–2015.
 The brick background highlights neo-classic elements, pedimented windows, pilasters and an adorned corbel table.